My Popeyes Red Beans and Rice recipe captures that creamy texture and smokey, peppery flavor perfectly. Savor this super delicious side dish!

 Well, it’s smokey!
-It gives a nice charred, barbecue taste to your dish and gives every flavor more depth.
+It gives a nice charred barbecue taste to your red beans and rice popeyes dish and gives every flavor more depth.

 It’s super important to taste test when using it for the first time!
 Remember: a little goes a long way.

-I use jasmine to mimic the original Popeyes red beans & rice.
+I use jasmine to mimic the original Popeyes rice and beans.
 It’s sticky and clumps well when served.
 However, you can certainly use another long grain variety in a pinch.

-Once cooled, this dish can be stored in the refrigerator for 4 to 5 days or in the freezer for up to 3 months.
+Once cooled, this Popeyes red beans and rice dish can be stored in the refrigerator for 4 to 5 days or in the freezer for up to 3 months.

 Popeyes Red Beans and Rice + Video

 - 1-2 tablespoons olive oil

 - 4 cloves garlic, minced

 - 4 tablespoons tomato paste